 The success of our writing workshops and our readings is made possible by a talented corps of trained volunteers and their dedication to building community through writing.

-Training sessions are offered twice a year and run from a Friday evening through Saturday and Sunday.
+Training sessions are offered several times a year and run from a Friday evening through Saturday and Sunday.
 These experiential training sessions allow volunteers to gain a deep and practical understanding of TWC’s philosophy and values.
 Volunteers learn tools and strategies for successful facilitation, including how to create and sustain a safe community in which to write and share; how to manage group dynamics; and how to adapt the workshop to meet the needs of individuals and groups.
 Model workshop sessions offer the volunteers a supportive environment in which to practise their new facilitation skills.

 Prior to training, our volunteers are required to read Writing Alone and with Others by Pat Schneider, founder of the Amherst Writers & Artists method, on which the TWC training is based.The book is available at major bookstores and through Pat Schneider’s website.

 After training, volunteers will be assigned to an organization where they will hold their own workshop.
 Each workshop will be co-led by two volunteers; facilitators are partnered up for flexibility and support.
 We have morning, afternoon, evening and weekend workshop slots available in 2017.